 Classification Based on Properties of Sol Particle

-Classification of sols on the basis of properties are given as;
+Classification of sols on the basis of properties is given as:

 Multi Molecular Colloids

 In these sols, the dispersed phase consists of aggregates of atoms or molecules with a molecular size less than 1 atm.
-For example sols of gold atoms and sulphur (Sf) molecules.
+For example, sols of gold atoms and sulphur (Sf) molecules.
 In these colloids, the particles are held together by physical forces called Van der Waals forces.
-Metallic sols are usually multimolecular sols prepared by Bredig’s are melted.
-These are usually lyophobic unstable, and separation is early possible.
+Metallic sols are usually multimolecular sols prepared by Bredig’s Arc method.
+These are usually lyophobic and unstable, and separation is easily possible.

 Also Read: Van der Waals Equation

-These are substances having big size molecular called macromolecular which on demolition form size in the colloidal ran such substance are called macromolecular colloids.
-Thus macromolecule forming the dispersed phase are generally polymers having very high molecular masses.
+These are substances having big size molecules called macromolecules, which on demolition form molecules having a size in the colloidal range; such substances are called macromolecular colloids.
+Thus macromolecules forming the dispersed phase are generally polymers having very high molecular masses.

-Naturally occurring macromolecular are starch, cellulose proteins, enzyme gelatin etc. Artificial macromolecular and synthetic polymers such as nylon, polyester, plastics, polishers etc. They have usually lyophobic sols.
+Naturally occurring macromolecules are starch, cellulose, proteins, enzyme, gelatin etc. Artificial macromolecules are synthetic polymers, such as nylon, polyester, plastics, polishers etc. They usually have lyophobic sols.

 1. What is the major difference between lyophilic and lyophobic sols?

-In lyophilic sols, there is a strong interaction between the dispersed phase and dispersion medium, highly stable and resistant to coagulation.
-Lyophobic sols are unstable weak unstable Van Der Waals forces of attraction between dispersed phase and dispersion medium due to these forces these are irreversible and ready to coagulate.
+In lyophilic sols, there is a strong interaction between the dispersed phase and dispersion medium, and they are highly stable and resistant to coagulation.
+Lyophobic sols are unstable; weak, unstable Van Der Waals forces of attraction exist between the dispersed phase and dispersion medium, due to which these are irreversible and ready to coagulate.

 2. What are gels?
 Give an example.

-Gels are a type of sols in which solid is dispersion medium and liquid is dispersed phase, these are stable at comparatively low temperature.
+Gels are a type of sols in which solid is a dispersion medium and liquid is a dispersed phase, and these are stable at comparatively low temperatures.

 3. Give an example of multimolecular colloids.